I’m sure you’ll agree that the interwebs is swimming with free content.

-I’m super pumped to get to be part of it, covering the legal aspects of selling your own products and I can’t wait to learn from the other speakers.
+I’m super pumped to have been a speaker in the past, covering the legal aspects of selling your own products and I can’t wait to learn from the other speakers.

 So if you’re tired of not earning more or feel like you’ve maxed out on your time for your business, check out this free summit.
 It will help you create a very scalable business.

-If you missed the summit – or just can’t attend when it’s live you can grab an All Access Pass, it’s $97 once the summit starts, and $147 after the summit ends.
+If you missed the summit – or just can’t attend when it’s live you can grab an All Access Pass.

 If you are freelancing or own a business (or likely both) chances are you have a website.
 If that is the case, you need to have a page on your site covering legal stuff to make sure your site and business are protected.